EuroAirport Basel–Mulhouse–Freiburg: Rail

 As of 2021, the closest train station is the Saint-Louis-la-Chaussée station, some 900 m north of the terminal.
 Plans to build a dedicated airport rail link have existed for some time.
 However, political delays have pushed the earliest operating date to 2035.

-Tram

-There are two town tramway systems in relatively close proximity to the airport - Basel tramway and Mulhouse tramway.
-As the former was extended across the border in the 2010s, there are plans to further extend it to serve the airport.
-Presently, the tramway serves St Louis SNCF Station, where one can change for the shuttle bus to the airport.
-Plans to extend the Mulhouse tramway to the airport do seem to be further from realization, however.

 Contamination

 In 2025 approximately 60,000 properties in 11 communes surrounding to the airport were told their tap water had been contaminated with PFAS from EuroAirport.
 The local authorities advised that children under two years old, pregnant or breastfeeding women and people with weak immune systems should not to drink the tap water due to the levels of PFAS present.

 The PFAS contamination originated from fire fighting foam used at the airport before 2017.
 Cleanup can cost up to 20 million euro but it is unclear who has to pay this.